Parameter estimation for Gibbs distributions: Combinatorial applications

-Consider a graph $G = (V,E)$ with $|V| = 2 v$ nodes which has a perfect matching.
-For $i = 0, \dots, n = v$, let $M_i$ denote the number of $i$-edge matchings.
-Since $G$ has a perfect matching these are all non-zero.
-As originally shown in \cite{hl72}, the sequence $M_i$ is log-concave.
+Consider a graph $G = (V,E)$ with a perfect matching.
+For $i = 0, \dots, v = |V|/2$, let $c_i$ denote the number of $i$-edge matchings.
+As originally shown in \cite{hl72}, the sequence $c_i$ is log-concave.
 In \cite{jerrum1989approximating, jerrum1996markov}, Jerrum \& Sinclair described an MCMC algorithm to approximately sample from the Gibbs distribution on matchings.
-To rephrase their result in our terminology: \begin{theorem}[\cite{jerrum1996markov}] There is an algorithm to approximately sample from the Gibbs distribution at $\beta$ with counts $c_i = M_i$ up to total variation distance $\delta$, with expected runtime $\tilde O( |E| |V|^2 (1 + e^{\beta}) \log \frac{1}{\delta} )$. \end{theorem}
+We quote their most optimized result as follows: \begin{theorem}[\cite{jerrum1996markov}] There is an algorithm to approximately sample from the Gibbs distribution at $\beta$ with up to total variation distance $\rho$, with expected runtime $\tilde O( |E| |V|^2 (1 + e^{\beta}) \log \frac{1}{\rho} )$. \end{theorem}

-In order to use Theorem~\ref{th:main:two2} to count matchings in general graphs, we need to bound the ratio between perfect and near-perfect matchings, i.e. the ratio $M_{v-1}/M_v$.
-Otherwise, the parameter $\Gamma$ for Theorem~\ref{th:main:two2} might be exponentially large in $n$.
-With this stipulation, we prove Theorem~\ref{th:count:matchings}: \begin{proof}[Proof of Theorem~\ref{th:count:matchings}] Observe that $M_0 = 1$, and so if we can estimate the counts $c_i$, then we can estimate $M_i$ as well.
-The Gibbs distribution here has parameter $n = |V|/2 = v$.